Ganita Kaumudi: 13. Aṅka-pāśa

 Combinatorics.
 97 rules and 45 examples.
-Generating permutations (including of a multiset), combinations, partitions of a number, binomial coefficients, generalized Fibonacci numbers.
+Generating permutations (including of a multiset), combinations, integer partitions, binomial coefficients, generalized Fibonacci numbers.

 Narayana Pandita noted the equivalence of the figurate numbers and the formulae for the number of combinations of different things taken so many at a time.

 The book contains a rule to determine the number of permutations of n objects and a classical algorithm for finding the next permutation in lexicographic ordering though computational methods have advanced well beyond that ancient algorithm.
 Donald Knuth describes many algorithms dedicated to efficient permutation generation and discuss their history in his book The Art of Computer Programming.

 14. Bhadragaṇita

 Magic squares.
 60 rules and 17 examples.